 Welcome to the International Space Safety Foundation

-The Foundation operates by establishing multi-year programs, by raising funds from donors and sponsors, and by making them available to selected projects of researchers, associations and organizations.
-The Foundation will do both: solicit proposals and interests for specific research projects and cooperation initiatives as well as evaluate merits of unsolicited proposals.
-The Foundation will apply modern procurement processes and best practices to the evaluation of project proposals and assessment of projects results to ensure cost effective results and value for donations.
+The Foundation operates by establishing multi-year programs, by raising funds from members, and donors, and by making them available to selected projects of universities, researchers, and professional associations.
+The Foundation will do both: solicit proposals and interests for specific programs and cooperation initiatives as well as evaluate merits of unsolicited proposals.
+The Foundation will apply modern procurement processes and business best-practices to the evaluation of proposals and assessment of projects results to ensure cost effective results and value for donations.

 The ISSF key program is the “Space Safety Institute”, an initiative aimed to develop and support implementation of a notion of space safety as a collective responsibility of the aerospace industry.
 Through the Safety Institute, industry develops and adopts technical standards of excellence to ensure continuous space systems safety improvements, and operational integrity and sustainability.

 The ISSF international outreach includes, in particular, close cooperation with the International Association for the Advancement of Space Safety (IAASS) through the undertaking and promotion of joint conferences, workshops, educational projects and professional training.